tracymu/api-tutorial/instructions.md

 ```
 These lines send the request to the API, and save the results of the request as `@results`

-The result comes back looking like this
+The result comes back looking like this:
 ```
 "{\"Search\":[{\"Title\":\"Dog Day Afternoon\", ...
 ```

+### Parse the API results

-This is (??? what is it before it needs to be parsed?)
+**This is (??? what do you call this is it before it needs to be parsed?)**

 So to get it into nice JSON, we need to parse it, which will remove all the backslashes.
+Add the following line into your `search` method

 `@movies = JSON.parse(@results.body)`

-`@movies` will now be JSON like:
+`@movies` will now look like this JSON:
 ```
 {"Search"=>[{"Title"=>"Dog Day Afternoon", "Year"=>"1975", ... }, { Title"=>"Alpha Dog", "Year"=>"2006", "imdbID"=>"tt0426883" ... }, ...]
 ```

-You can now see that `@movies` has a key of `Search`, whose value is an array of movies.
+You can see that `@movies` has a key of `Search`, whose value is an array of movies.
 Each movie has a Title, Year, etc.

-Let's just change our last line to only return the array of movies.
+Let's change that last line in our `search` method to only return the array of movies.
 To do that, you specify the key 'Search'

 `@movies = JSON.parse(@results.body)["Search"]`

 [NOTE: If you are interested in what the `@movies` object looks like, ask an instructor about using a debugger]

 Finally, let's render our show page

 `render('movies/show')`

+### Let's show the results

-If you try this out in the browser, you'll notice your movies show page needs to be changed to show the list of movies.
+If you try your app out in the browser, you'll notice your movies show page needs to be changed to show the list of movies.
+** Show that view **

-Find the show view and add some code:
+Find the show view and replace the code in there with:

 ```
 <h1>Movies Found</h1>